dequelabs/axe-core-nuget/README.md

 ## License

-* The `Playwright.Axe` NuGet package and its source code under the [`packages/playwright/` directory](./packages/playwright) are distributed under the terms of the [MIT License](./LICENSE-Playwright.Axe.txt).
+* The `Deque.AxeCore.Playwright` NuGet package and its source code under the [`packages/playwright/` directory](./packages/playwright) are distributed under the terms of the [MIT License](./LICENSE-Deque.AxeCore.Playwright.txt).
-* The `Selenium.Axe` NuGet package and its source code under the [`packages/selenium/` directory](./packages/selenium) are distributed under the terms of the [MIT License](./LICENSE-Selenium.Axe.txt).
+* The `Deque.AxeCore.Selenium` NuGet package and its source code under the [`packages/selenium/` directory](./packages/selenium) are distributed under the terms of the [MIT License](./LICENSE-Deque.AxeCore.Selenium.txt).
-* `axe-core`, the `Axe.Core` NuGet package, and all source code in this repository outside of the `packages/playwright/` and `packages/selenium/` directories are distributed under the terms of the [Mozilla Public License, version 2.0](./LICENSE-Axe.Core.txt).
+* The `Deque.AxeCore.Commons` NuGet package, its source code under [`packages/commons/` directory](./packages/commons), its embedded copy of [`axe-core`](https://github.com/dequelabs/axe-core), and all other source code in this repository outside of the `packages/` directory are distributed under the terms of the [Mozilla Public License, version 2.0](./LICENSE-Deque.AxeCore.Commons.txt).

-Note that the `Playwright.Axe` and `Selenium.Axe` NuGet packages each have a dependency on the `Axe.Core` NuGet package.
+Note that the (MIT licensed) `Deque.AxeCore.Playwright` and `Deque.AxeCore.Selenium` NuGet packages each have a dependency on the (MPL licensed) `Deque.AxeCore.Commons` NuGet package.

 ## Acknowledgments

-* Selenium.Axe was originally authored by @TroyWalshProf, @javnov, and a variety of other contributors in [TroyWalshProf/SeleniumAxeDotnet](https://github.com/TroyWalshProf/SeleniumAxeDotnet/graphs/contributors) and [javnov/axe-selenium-csharp](https://github.com/javnov/axe-selenium-csharp/graphs/contributors).
+* `Deque.AxeCore.Selenium` is a fork of [TroyWalshProf/SeleniumAxeDotnet](https://github.com/TroyWalshProf/SeleniumAxeDotnet/graphs/contributors), which in turn is a fork of [javnov/axe-selenium-csharp](https://github.com/javnov/axe-selenium-csharp/graphs/contributors).
+We thank @TroyWalshProf, @javnov, and all the other contributors to those projects for their work.
+We especially thank @TroyWalshProf for agreeing to re-home the library as an officially supported integration package.
-* Playwright.Axe was originally authored by @IsaacWalker in [IsaacWalker/PlaywrightAxeDotnet](https://github.com/IsaacWalker/PlaywrightAxeDotnet).
+* `Deque.AxeCore.Playwright` is a fork of [IsaacWalker/PlaywrightAxeDotnet](https://github.com/IsaacWalker/PlaywrightAxeDotnet).
+We thank @IsaacWalker for his work and for agreeing to re-home the library as an officially supported integration package.